-The District of Columbia Department of Transportation (DDOT) and the Federal Highway Administration (FHWA) will be preparing an Environmental Impact Statement (EIS) for the re-construction of the Virginia Avenue Tunnel (VAT).
-The EIS will be prepared in accordance with the National Environmental Policy Act of 1969 (NEPA), the Council of Environmental Quality (CEQ) regulations (40 CFR 1500-1508), and the FHWA's Environmental Impact and Related Procedures (23 CFR 771).
-Effects to the historic resources from this project will also be assessed in compliance with the Section 106 of the National Historic Preservation Act.
-FHWA is the lead federal agency for the project; the National Capital Planning Commission (NCPC), the Federal Railroad Administration, the Marine Barracks Washington-Department of the Navy, and the National Park Service (NPS) are cooperating agencies.
+The District of Columbia Department of Transportation (DDOT) and the Federal Highway Administration (FHWA) have prepared an Environmental Impact Statement (EIS) for the re-construction of the Virginia Avenue Tunnel (VAT).
+It is available on the Project Resources page.
+The EIS was prepared in accordance with the National Environmental Policy Act of 1969 (NEPA), the Council of Environmental Quality (CEQ) regulations (40 CFR 1500-1508), and the FHWA's Environmental Impact and Related Procedures (23 CFR 771).
+Effects to the historic resources from this project was also assessed in compliance with the Section 106 of the National Historic Preservation Act.
+FHWA is the lead federal agency for the project.
+The National Capital Planning Commission (NCPC), the Federal Railroad Administration, the Marine Barracks Washington-Department of the Navy, and the National Park Service (NPS) are cooperating agencies.

 CSX Transportation, Inc. (CSXT) has requested the District Department of Transportation (DDOT) to consider permits allowing CSXT the temporary usage of air rights in the vicinity of Interstate 695 / 11th Street Bridges and for temporary closure of the Southeast Freeway / I695 ramp on 8th Street, SE to facilitate construction associated with the Virginia Avenue Tunnel.
-This request will require oversight and approval by the Federal Highway Administration (FHWA).
+This request will require oversight and approval by the FHWA.

 Owned and maintained by CSX, the tunnel is located in southeast Washington, DC, beneath the eastbound lanes side of Virginia Avenue.
 The tunnel’s west and east portals are located near 2nd Street SE and 11th Street SE, respectively.
 The tunnel is approximately 4,000 feet long and contains a single railroad track.